PeterDrake/drakepedia/data_structures/arrays.md

     what is `m.length`?
 1. :star: How would you declare a three-dimensional array of doubles?
 1. :star: How many elements are in the array that is value of the expression `new boolean[2][3][4][5]`?
-1. :star: Is there a good way to remember that it's rows, columns?
+1. :star: Is there a good way to remember that it's rows, columns and not the other way around?
 1. :star::star: How can you determine the number of *columns* in a two-dimensional array `m`?
 ## Answers
 1. Yes, any non-negative integer is a valid length.